Thane Rosenbaum

 Thane Rosenbaum (born 1960) is an American novelist, essayist, and Distinguished University Professor.
 He is the director of the Forum on Life, Culture, & Society, hosted by Touro College.
 Rosenbaum is also the Legal Analyst for CBS News Radio and appears frequently on cable television news programs.

 Early life

 Rosenbaum was born in New York City, in Washington Heights, and grew up in Miami Beach, Florida, where his parents moved when he was nine years old.
 He is a child of Holocaust survivors.
-His mother had been in Majdanek, his father in various concentration camps, including Auschwitz.
+His mother had been in Majdanek concentration camp, his father in various concentration camps, including Auschwitz concentration camp.
 Their experiences in the Nazi death camps were not discussed within the household, but the subject has shaped Rosenbaum's career and writing.

 Education

 Rosenbaum graduated in 1981, from the University of Florida (B.A., summa cum laude), where he was class valedictorian and the Florida nominee for the Rhodes and Marshall Scholarships.
 In 1983, he earned an M.P.A. (conferred in 1988) from Columbia University's School of Public Policy and Administration.
 In 1986 he earned his J.D. (cum laude) from the University of Miami School of Law, where he was a Harvey T. Reid Scholar and served as Editor-in-Chief of the University of Miami Law Review.